xmidt-org/svalinn/README.md

 When the registerer contacts the webhook, it includes the following information:
 * **URL:** where to send the events
 * **Content type:** what to set as the message's content type and how to send events to Svalinn.
-Svalinn requests for a `wrp`, which will come as a `MsgPack`.
+Svalinn by default requests for a `wrp`, which will come as a `MsgPack`.
 * **Secret:** the secret the webhook should use when sending events to Svalinn.
   Svalinn uses it to validate the message.
+If this is an empty string, Svalinn doesn't authenticate the messages it receives against a hash of the message.
+* **Retries:** the number of times to retry if sending an event fails.
+* **Alternative URLs:** other URLs to try if sending an event fails.
 * **Device IDs:** list of regular expressions to match device id type against.
-  Currently, Svalinn sets this as `[".*"]`
+  Currently, this defaults to `[".*"]`.
 * **Events:** list of regular expressions for the webhook to use to determine which events to send to Svalinn.

-The registerer sends an Authorization header with its request, and determines what that should be based on configuration.
+The registerer sends an authorization header with its request, and determines what that should be based on configuration values.
+It's possible to not send any authorization header.

+Registering is done using the wrp-listener package.

 ### Inserting events into the database